rdagumampan/yuniql/yuniql-azure-pipelines/README.md

 Run database migrations and schema versioning with Yuniql.
 Supports SqlServer, PostgreSql, MySql and others.
 For samples and developer guide, visit [https://yuniql.io](https://yuniql.io) and walk through [developer wiki](https://github.com/rdagumampan/yuniql/wiki).

-**NOTE: This is in PREVIEW RELEASE.
+**NOTE: This is a PREVIEW RELEASE.
 Please STAR or WATCH in GitHub for release updates.
 See https://github.com/rdagumampan/yuniql**

 ### Azure DevOps YAML Pipelines